-The sale of stock by Mr. Armand Marciano, a former director and executive officer of Guess? who currently owns approximately 12% of our common stock, may lower the value of our common stock and if coupled with future sales by Messrs.
+The sale of stock by Mr. Armand Marciano, a former director and executive officer of Guess? who currently owns approximately 10% of our common stock, may lower the value of our common stock and if coupled with future sales by Messrs.
 Paul and/or Maurice Marciano, may increase the likelihood of a change in control.

 Mr. Armand Marciano, a former director and executive officer of Guess?, may sell some or all of his shares of our common stock covered under this prospectus.
-Mr. Marciano has also agreed in principle to sell his remaining 400,000 shares to Mr. Paul Marciano, our Co-Chairman and Co-Chief Executive Officer, in a private resale.
-Mr. Marciano currently owns approximately 12% of our common stock.
+Mr. Marciano currently owns approximately 10% of our common stock.
 He served as our Senior Executive Vice President until April 2003 and was a member of our board of directors until December 2001.
 The sale of substantial amounts of his stock in the public market, or the belief that these sales may occur, could reduce the market price of our stock.

-Mr. Armand Marciano has entered into a shareholders' agreement with Messrs.
-Maurice and Paul Marciano.
-That agreement requires Mr. Armand Marciano to vote his shares in favor of the election of Messrs.
+Mr. Armand Marciano entered into a shareholders' agreement with Messrs.
+Maurice and Paul Marciano in August 1996.
+That agreement required Mr. Armand Marciano to vote his shares in favor of the election of Messrs.
 Maurice and Paul Marciano and himself (or his designee) to our board of directors.
-The agreement also places transfer restrictions on the shares and requires Mr. Armand Marciano to offer his shares to Messrs.
+The agreement also placed transfer restrictions on shares held by the parties and required Mr. Armand Marciano to offer his shares to Messrs.
+Maurice and Paul Marciano to entered Mr. Armand Marciano to offer his shares to Messrs.
 Maurice and Paul Marciano before selling the shares to an unrelated third party, subject to certain exceptions including sales pursuant to this prospectus.
-We have submitted to our stockholders a proposal to terminate this agreement.
-If the stockholders approve termination of this agreement at our annual meeting on May 12, 2003, we intend to terminate the agreement.
-If we do not terminate the agreement, however, and Mr. Armand Marciano sells his shares pursuant to this offering, those shares will no longer be governed by the shareholders' agreement and its voting and transfer restrictions.
-The shareholders' agreement currently covers approximately 81.4% of our common stock; if Mr. Armand Marciano were to sell all of the shares registered under this prospectus and complete the private resale to Mr. Paul Marciano, the shareholders' agreement would cover approximately 70.7% of our stock.
-If we terminate the agreement, none of those shares would be covered by the shareholders' agreement.
-The removal of these restrictions, if coupled with future sales by Messrs.
+Our stockholders approved a proposal to terminate this agreement at our annual meeting on May 12, 2003.
+On the same day, the parties terminated the agreement.
+The shareholders' agreement covered approximately 81.4% of our common stock.
+The termination of the agreement, coupled with future sales by Messrs.
 Paul and/or Maurice Marciano, could increase the likelihood of a change in control of our company.